loopandlearn/news/docs/edition/2024-01-02.md

 ???- question "Do you want to know more?
 Click to open"
     This logic error came in at the same time as the option to completely silence your pod.

-    This error can cause the user to loose a pod unnecessarily when pairing if
+    This logic error can cause an 049 pod fault during pod setup in certain situations.

-    * the user hits cancel before priming has completed or
-    * something causes the app to quit and then resume before the pairing/priming completes

     The logic error was found and fixed in the `dev` branch almost immediately.
-It has been added to the `main` branch, version 2.3.1 on 30 December 2023.
+It was added to the `main` branch, version 2.3.1 on 30 December 2023.

 ## Helpful Links